sixpennyfox4/easier-things/README.md

 New things: weather fetching with weatherapi.com's api(BRUH)

-To use you you type getWeather and inside you type location tempType and api key AND THE FUC(stupid) run:
+To use you gotta type getWeather and inside you type location tempType and api key AND THE FUC(stupid) run:

 ![image](https://github.com/user-attachments/assets/57a437c9-8658-4657-94dc-a07fb9deb3cf)